aws-samples/aws-online-data-migration-workshop/module1/README.md

     -   In the right hand pane, select the box next to “**Workshop Linux instance 1**”.

-    -   From the bottom window, select the **Description** tab, and write down the **private IP** address into the **workshop.txt** located on the desktop file where it states **Linux-Instance-Private-IP=**
+    -   From the bottom window, select the **Details** tab, and write down the **private IP** address into the **workshop.txt** located on the desktop file where it states **Linux-Instance-Private-IP=**